sm5689/Movie-recommendation-system-/README.md

   <a href="https://github.com/othneildrew/Best-README-Template">
   </a>

-  <h3 align="center">Best-README-Template</h3>
+  <h3 align="center">MOVIE RECOMMENDATION SYSTEM</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An awesome UI software which can recommend you movies,webshows!!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />